0x00000FF/knowledge-vm/README.md

 # Why "Knowledge"?

-Absolutely from "Patchouli Knowledge", the name of the character who I really love.
+Absolutely from "Patchouli Knowledge", the name of the character from touhou project, who I really love.